Elhassani-Med01/Generative-Ai/README.md

 *   **User Authentication & Project Storage:** Save user sessions, prompts, and generated assets.
 *   **Improved Error Display:** More user-friendly error messages from backend/ComfyUI failures.
 *   **Multi-Modal LLM Integration:** Allow LLMs to "see" generated images for more contextual feedback.

+## 🤝 Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.